 She even has pink paw pad detail when you look underneath her!…and look at that fluffy tail! 🙂 aw!!

 Here you can see that I made the front and back feet individually and left a tuft of core wool on each for easy attachment.

 You might be wondering what reverse needle felting is?

 Firstly I used normal barbed felting needles to sculpt her shape with the core wool and add the colour with the merino wool.
 Once I had added a layer of white merino wool over her body I then added a layer of ‘pewter’ (dark grey) merino wool.
 I then took a reverse needle (which has barbs going the opposite way to a normal barbed needle) and as I stabbed at the wool it pulled the white wool fibres (and some of the core wool) through the grey.
 This resulted in a fluffy light grey colour.
 I carefully used an eye brow brush to brush the fibres in one direction to mimic the look of baby bunny fur.

-Blossom the needle felted baby bunny is now in my Etsy shop – ready to hop into your life this spring time!
+She is ready to hop into your life this spring time!